zjfheart/Friendly-Adversarial-Training/README.md

 ## Reference

 ```
-@article{zhang2020fat,
+@inproceedings{zhang2020fat,
 title={Attacks Which Do Not Kill Training Make Adversarial Learning Stronger},
 author={Zhang, Jingfeng and Xu, Xilie and Han, Bo and Niu, Gang and Cui, Lizhen and Sugiyama, Masashi and Kankanhalli, Mohan},
-  journal={arXiv preprint arXiv:2002.11242},
+booktitle = {ICML},
 year={2020}
 }
 ```